 Arthur Penn might have turned her into a compelling Bonnie Parker in Bonnie and Clyde.
 She and Robert Redford could have made an amusing newly married couple in Barefoot in the Park.
 She would have looked perfect as Katharine Hepburn and Spencer Tracy’s daughter in Guess Who’s Coming to Dinner.

 Instead, Lynley became mired in a series of B movies that failed to capture either the interest of audiences or the goodwill of critics.
 Of the half-dozen such flicks released during that pre-The Poseidon Adventure period, the one notable title is perhaps David Greene’s The Shuttered Room (1967).

 Based on a short story by August Derleth and H.P.
-Lovecraft, the New England-set, (Old) England-shot British horror thriller features Lynley and veteran Gig Young (Teacher’s Pet) as a couple facing some of the same inconveniences – an ignorant, idiotized, vicious rural crowd – encountered by Dustin Hoffman and Susan George in Sam Peckinpah’s 1971 revenge thriller Straw Dogs.
+Lovecraft, the New England-set, (Old) England-shot British horror thriller features Lynley and veteran Gig Young (Teacher’s Pet) as an urban couple having to deal with some of the same inconveniences – an ignorant, idiotized, vicious rural crowd – encountered by Dustin Hoffman and Susan George in Sam Peckinpah’s 1971 revenge thriller Straw Dogs.

 Strangely, The Poseidon Adventure failed to have any noticeable effect on Carol Lynley’s standing as a film actress and/or box office draw.